 - The back dart is shifted and tilted towards the underarm to close the dart, the waist seam is then blended (see Step Six image).
-At this point, one be left with about 4.5 to 5” ease around the waist if one has used the SewExplicit block, this ease comes front the front dart only.
+At this point, one is left with about 4.5 to 5” ease around the waist if one has used the SewExplicit block, this ease comes front the front dart only.

 - Blend the angular points on the raglan bodice and sleeve to smooth curves as shown.
-Next we draft the collar.
+Next, we draft the collar.

 To draft the collar,